hpcleuven/VscDocumentation/source/leuven/wice_advanced_guide.rst

 Turbo frequency
 ---------------

-With wICE running on Rocky Linux 9, the CPU cores are no longer able to reach the maximal ('turbo') frequency.
+With wICE running on Rocky Linux 9, the Icelake and Sapphire Rapids CPU cores are no longer able to reach the maximal ('turbo') frequency.
 Compared to wICE nodes running on Rocky 8 (which was the case before February 2026), you may therefore see somewhat lower performance if only a few cores are active while the other cores are idling.
 This issue is still being investigated.